-G.2 PROCESS RELATIONSHIPS
+G.2.
+Process Relationships

-Figure G-3 illustrates common logical relationships among process groups and processes that can be used as a framework and altered as necessary as part of tailoring.
+Figure 19 illustrates common logical relationships among system life cycle process groups and processes that can be used as a framework and altered as necessary as part of tailoring [4].

-FIGURE G-3: RELATIONSHIPS AMONG PROCESSES
+Fig. 19.
+Relationships Among Life Cycle Processes

-3030 Process relationships are further illustrated by the "use cases" in [ISO 24748-2].
-Three prominent 3031 use cases include: 3032 Establish a formal agreement (ISO 24748-2, Section 6.7.1) 3033 Agreements between organizations, between projects, and for work efforts within a 3034 project 3035 Commonly a formal contract between an acquirer and the supplier, including a prime 3036 contractor and its subcontractors 3037 Satisfy an agreement (ISO 24748-2, Section 6.7.1.2) 3038 Processes to satisfy the agreement, including information a supplying organization 3039 provides the acquiring organization to ensure compliance with the agreement 3040 Engineer a system of interest (ISO 24748-2, Section 6.7.4)93 3041 Relationships among the technical processes (Appendix H) 3042 This use case often supports satisfying an agreement 3043 For more information on system life cycle processes and their relationships, refer to [ISO 15288], 3044 [IEEE 15288-1], [ISO 24748-1], [ISO 24748-2], [ISO 21840], [INCOSE14], and [SEBoK].
-[ISO 12207] 3045 discusses the processes for software intensive systems.
-[NASA07], [NASA16], and [NASA18] may 3046 also be helpful.
+Process relationships are further illustrated by the use cases in [94].
+Several prominent use cases include:

+- Establish a formal agreement - Agreements between organizations, between projects, and for work efforts within a project - Commonly a formal contract between an acquirer and the supplier, including a prime contractor and its subcontractors - Satisfy an agreement - Processes to satisfy the agreement, including information that a supplying organization provides to the acquiring organization to ensure compliance with the agreement - Engineer a system of interest96 - Relationships among the technical processes (Appendix H)97

+The following sources provide additional information on system life cycle processes and their relationships: [4] [13] [15] [17] [18] [19] [27] [94] [95] [96].
+Processes for software-intensive systems are discussed in [86].

-93 The application of technical processes for engineering a system of interest will occur recursively to realize subsystems and system elements.
-See Annex A of [ISO 24748-1] for additional details.
+96 The application of technical processes for engineering a system of interest will occur recursively to realize subsystems and system elements.
+See Annex A of [96] for additional details.